Who We Are

-Hartford Seminary's Hartford Institute for Religion Research has a thirty-five year record of rigorous, policy-relevant research, anticipation of emerging issues and commitment to the creative dissemination of learning.
+Hartford Seminary's Hartford Institute for Religion Research has a thirty-four year record of rigorous, policy-relevant research, anticipation of emerging issues and commitment to the creative dissemination of learning.
 This record has earned the Institute an international reputation as an important bridge between the scholarly community and the practice of faith.

 The Dimensions of the Institute's Work

 Research is at the heart of what we do - gathering reliable information about what is happening in religious life today.
 Groundbreaking studies on the movement of women into the role of clergy and timely assessment of trends in church membership are two of the many ways in which we seek to measure how people of faith are forming and re-forming their institutions.
 Changes in theological seminaries and in national denominational structures have received the Hartford Institute's careful attention, as have the dynamics and community contributions of congregations.
 Institute personnel and projects have pioneered methods for the study of congregations, including a national multi-faith survey that is gathering unprecedented, comprehensive data on the nation's congregations.

 Communication of the findings of projects receives as much creative attention as does the gathering of the data.
 Hartford Institute projects have resulted in an impressive list of books in recent years, and an equally impressive list of news outlets where Institute findings and staff are quoted.
 From the New York Times to The Wall Street Journal to the ABC television network, when reporters need to understand religious life in the U.S., they are likely to call on faculty at the Institute.
 Today the World Wide Web provides creative new avenues for making research findings accessible to a broad public of religious leaders and concerned citizens.
 Thousands visit the Institute's web site each month.
 This site, established in 1997, include up-to-date survey findings, reports on national studies of religion and venues for interactive exchange of knowledge.